 Rajaraja Chola I and his successors Rajendra Chola I and Rajadhiraja Chola turned the dynasty into an economic, cultural, and military powerhouse.
 The borders were expanded right up to the Ganges river in the north, Sri Lanka and the Maldives in the south, and to Malaysia and Indonesia in the south-east.

-Literature, the Chola bronzes, and Dravidian temple architecture got an extra boost.
+Literature, the Chola bronzes, and Dravidian temple architecture, all got an extra boost.
 Around 2,300 temples were built throughout the empire during Chola rule.
 Three of these temples, on the banks of the Cauvery [Kaveri in Tamil] River, have found their way to the UNESCO list of heritage sites.

 The only glitch is the three temples are separated by miles in-between often leading to travellers visiting only the most renowned and profusely written about of the three: Brihadisvara Temple in Thanjavur.
 But that is sacrilege.